 “The skin is the largest organ of the body!” is a fact most of us have heard before.
 And yet, we often forget just how much our skin works for us, acting as our first line of defense against injury and infection—and creating a barrier between us and the outside world.

 Another important job on the skin’s to-do list is to maintain balance in the body, which is often referred to as homeostasis.
 As the authors of a paper published in Biochemical Pharmacology wrote: “The skin…has a complex and very active structure that contributes to homeostasis.”
 And when there’s an imbalance in the body, it often shows up on our skin in the form of excessive dryness, acne, and inflammation.

 But how does the skin work to regulate the balance between the outside world and the complex one inside us?
-As it turns out, our skin has its own endocannabinoid system.
+As it turns out, our skin has its own regulatory mechanism called the endocannabinoid system.

 Read on to find out exactly what that means.